3-Methylcrotonyl-CoA Carboxylase (3-MCC) Deficiency: MCCC1/MCCC2 Gene Sequencing

 This test is indicated for:

 Next Generation Sequencing: In-solution hybridization of all coding exons is performed on the patient’s genomic DNA.
-Although some deep intronic regions may also be analyzed, this assay is not mean to interrogate most promoter regions, deep intronic regions, or other regulatory elements, and does not detect single or multi-exon deletions or duplications.
+Although some deep intronic regions may also be analyzed, this assay does not analyze most promoter regions, deep intronic regions, or other regulatory elements, and does not detect single or multi-exon deletions or duplications.
 Direct sequencing of the captured regions is performed using next generation sequencing.
-The patient’s gene sequences are then compared to a standard reference sequence.
-Potentially causative variants and areas of low coverage are Sanger-sequenced.
-Sequence variations are classified as pathogenic, likely pathogenic, benign, likely benign, or variants of unknown significance.
-Variants of unknown significance may require further studies of the patient and/or family members.

 Analytical Sensitivity: ~99%.
 The majority of patients with clinical and biochemical diagnosis of 3-MCC deficiency will have gene mutations detected by sequence analysis.